Simple Ways to Create Great Content for Your Business Blog

 1. Your blog posts need to fit inside your niche

 If you have found your niche already, congratulations!
 If you haven’t, you aren’t alone.
 Honing your niche is one of the most slippery yet crucial things you can do for your business.
-Simply put, your niche is where your passion meets your audience’s need.
+Simply put, your niche is where your passion meets your audience’s needs.
 For example, instead of being a company that offers general HVAC services, your business specializes in indoor air quality.
 You market to people with pets, allergy issues, asthma, and other special health and home considerations.
 That niche sets you apart from other companies and focuses your target market.

 In general, your blog post topics need to fit inside your niche.
 You don’t want to bore your audience or repeat the same information, so don’t publish topics that are too closely related.
 But, if you want to develop your niche, your blog needs to be written to draw those specialized interests.
 If your niche is indoor air quality but you never write about allergies, how will you ever get the attention of those allergy customers who would pay for your services?